climate-refarm/registry/README.md

 - :white_check_mark: All credits in the Climate Offset Portfolio have been properly `retired` or `pre_retired`
 - :white_check_mark: Credit issuances from each project are less than or equal to emission reductions from that project

-Every update to the ledger must pass these validation checks before being merged into `main`.
+:construction: Every update to the ledger must pass these validation checks before being merged into `main`.

 ## Development